-peer [{multihop|local-address
+peer [{multihop|local-address <A.B.C.

 multihop tells the BFD daemon that we should expect packets with TTL less than 254 (because it will take more than one hop) and to listen on the multihop port (4784).
-When using multi-hop mode echo-mode will not work local-address provides a local address that we should bind our peer listener to and the address we should use to send the packets.
+When using multi-hop mode echo-mode will not work (see RFC 5883 section 3).

+local-address provides a local address that we should bind our peer listener to and the address we should use to send the packets.
 This option is mandatory for IPv6.